alexlstanton/alexlstanton/README.md

 **Technologist | Founder | Strategic Leader | Human**

 I like to dream, design and build shit.
 Everything Digital.
-Physical Building.
+Physical Buildings.
 Teams.
 Businesses that make lots of money and Non-Profits that improve my community.

 Started in early 2000s LAMP stack dev, did cloud and cybersecurity before it was cool.
 Accidentally built an MSP that became a MSSP and rolled it into a national PE-backed platform.
 Now advise startups, preach on cybersecurity and business culture (yes, they can be synergistic. yes, I used synergistic).
 Exploring the future of AI and Innovation leadership.